St Ambrose RC Primary School - Science Curriculum Intent

 Please click on the link above to view the national curriculum for Science.
 The national curriculum tells you everything that the children will learn over the coming year.

-Click on links for each year group to view the documents that show what is taught in each year group and what the children are expected to learn by the end of the academic year.
+Click on Files to Download below for each year group to view the documents that show what is taught in each year group and what the children are expected to learn by the end of the academic year.

 Science Knowledge and Skills Progression

-Children will learn a range of skills in Science during their time in Key Stage One and Two at St Ambrose; the links below show you what these are for each year group in our school.
+Children will learn a range of skills in Science during their time in EY, Key Stage One and Two at St Ambrose; the files to download below show you what these are for each year group in our school.

 Part of the national science curriculum is workings scientifically.
 This includes 5 key strands of working scientifically to develop key skills in thinking logically, questioning, planning and carrying out investigations and drawing conclusions.

 The 5 strands of working scientifically are: